quasarframework/icongenie/README.md

 You will also be asked which method of splashscreen generation you prefer, ranging from the mere placement of your logo upon the background color you specified, overlaying your icon on top of a splashscreen image, or just using the splashscreen image.
 If you aren't happy with the results, don't forget you can change it in `quasar.extensions.json`.

-The final option during the install phase is to "always rebuild", which is useful for fine-tuning e.g. background colors, but if you don't remove this flag in quasar.extensions.json (or set it to false), the icon-factory will always run and slow down your dev buildtime.
+The final option during the install phase is to "always rebuild", which is useful for fine-tuning e.g. background colors, but if you don't remove this flag in quasar.extensions.json (or set it to false), the icon-genie will always run and slow down your dev buildtime.

 ### Intermediary Folder
-The icon-factory makes an intermediary folder in the `node_modules/@quasar/icon-factory/tmp` folder to host the images when you switch between dev and build.
+The icon-genie makes an intermediary folder in the `node_modules/@quasar/icon-genie/tmp` folder to host the images when you switch between dev and build.
 If you haven't changed the source icon, these will merely be copied to the right destination folders.

 ### Changing the Source Image
 If you don't change the source image for the icon or the splashscreen, you will see a default iamge that reminds you to do this.